A T(P) theorem for Zygmund spaces on domains: Introduction

-$\bullet$ If $k>n$, then the Marchaud type inequality for local polynomial approximations (see, for example, \cite[Ch.~4]{KK} for the power moduli of continuity) guarantees that the corresponding seminorm defined by (\ref{eq:eq1}) generates the same space $\mathcal{C}_{\omega}(D)$, up to factorization by the polynomial space $\mathcal{P}_k$.
+$\bullet$ If $k>n$, then the Marchaud type inequality for local polynomial approximations (see, for example, \cite[Ch.\,4]{KK} for the power moduli of continuity) guarantees that the corresponding seminorm defined by (\ref{eq:eq1}) generates the same space $\mathcal{C}_{\omega}(D)$, up to factoriza\-tion by the polynomial space $\mathcal{P}_k$.

 $\bullet$ If $\om(t)=o(t^n)$, then for $k<n$, the space $\mathcal{C}_{\omega, k}(D)$ is trivial and coincides with the space of approximating polynomials $\mathcal{P}_k(D)$.

 $\bullet$ If $t^n=O(\om(t))$, then the value $k=n-1$ is admissible and generates the scale of the Lipschitz--Bernstein spaces $\mathcal{C}_{\omega, n-1}(D)$; the standard Lipschitz space $\mathrm{Lip}_1(D)$ corresponds to the modulus of continuity $\om(t)=t$.
 The scale of the spaces $\mathcal{C}_{\omega, n-1}(D)$ and that of the Zygmund spaces $\mathcal{C}_{\om}(D)$ are different.
 In the present work, the spaces $\mathcal{C}_{\omega, n-1}(D)$ are not considered, since they are not invariant under the convolution Calder\'{o}n--Zygmund operators even in the case $D=\mathbb{R}^d$. \end{rem}